 Guardians can click the View Student Profile button and go to the Progress section of their profile to see all the current and past grades.

 If you don't want to make all marks visible, you can choose only to share certain marks on report cards.
-You can share report cards via email, or by making them available to download from the Parent Portal/Arbor App.
+You can send report cards to parents and students by sending them an email, or by sending it through the Parent Portal or Student Portal.

 First, set up your report card.
 Be sure to add your assessments from the Attainment tab - just click +Add in the Progress Assessments section.
 For full details on setting up a report card use this article: How to set up a Report Card